8fold/site-joshbruce.com/content/public/experiences/finances/content.md

 I'm not financially ambitious and haven't had a record of earning money; however, I'm pretty good at allocating money when I have it.

 I focus a lot on character and culture; values, principles, practices, and tools.
-This page describes my financial character, which is parter of the broader [personal character](/experiences/the-self/).
+This page describes my financial character, which is part of the broader [personal character](/experiences/the-self/).

 ## Values